(update as at 1st June 2020)

 The scheme will allow you to receive a taxable grant worth up to 80% of your trading profits up to a maximum of £2,500 per month for the next three months.
-The grant if you are found to be eligible will be paid directly into your bank account, in one instalment and it is anticipated this will be in June.
+(Further grants are available from August) The grant if you are found to be eligible will be paid directly into your bank account, in one instalment and it is anticipated this will be in June.

 H M Revenue & Customs will contact you if you are eligible for the scheme and then invite you to apply online through the GOV.UK site.

 To check if you are eligible, enter your Unique tax reference number followed by your National Insurance number, in the following link.